umrlastig/laura-wenclik/README.md

 ## Create your homepage repository
 Once you are a member of the [UMR LASTIG organization](https://github.com/umrlastig/), you can create a new repository on the Github website by clicking on the green up-right button "New".
 Then, you have to give information on your repository (see the example in the image below).
 Please select a "Public" repository, it will help for the management of the website, and check the box "Initialize this repository with a README".

+> For the name of the repository, please use the template **firstname-lastname** to keep standard legible URLs in the website.

 ![Create a new repository](img/new_repo.png)

 Once the repository is created navigate to the webpage of the repository.
 The website will be hosted here thanks to the [Github pages technology](https://pages.github.com/).
 To have a website hosted here and generated from the files in the repository, you have to create a branch of the repository called "gh-pages".
 So, click on the button "Branch:master" (see image below), type "gh-pages", and then click below on "Create branch: gh-pages".